dogweather/forkful/content/en/elm/strings/converting-a-string-to-lower-case.md

   \ characters to their lower-case form.
 Programmers often do this for case-insensitive\u2026"
 lastmod: '2024-03-13T22:44:59.997758-06:00'
 model: gpt-4-1106-preview
-summary: "Converting a string to lowercase means transforming all alphabetical characters\
-  \ to their lower-case form.
-Programmers often do this for case-insensitive\u2026"
+summary: Converting a string to lowercase means transforming all alphabetical characters to their lower-case form.
 title: Converting a string to lower case
 weight: 4
 ---